Solumin/YGO-FM-FusionCalc/README.md

 - More exact fusion checks (some fusions are based on the strengths of the input monsters, for example)
 - Better formatting of output, I guess
+- Making all the input files CSVs (may not be possible for secondary DB)

 ### Contributing